2016 National Women's Soccer League season

 The 2016 National Women's Soccer League season was the fourth season of the National Women's Soccer League, the top division of women's soccer in the United States.
 Including the NWSL's two professional predecessors, Women's Professional Soccer (2009–2011) and the Women's United Soccer Association (2001–2003), it was the tenth overall season of FIFA and USSF-sanctioned top division women's soccer in the United States.
-The league is operated by the United States Soccer Federation and receives major financial backing from that body.
-Further financial backing is expected to be provided by the Canadian Soccer Association.
-Both national federations pay the league salaries of many of their respective national team members in an effort to nurture talent in those nations.
+The league was operated by the United States Soccer Federation and received significant financial backing from that body.
+Further financial backing was provided by the Canadian Soccer Association.
+Both national federations paid the league salaries of many of their respective national team members in an effort to nurture talent in those nations.

-To accommodate the 2016 Olympics the league suspended play for most of the month of August.
+To accommodate the 2016 Olympics, the league suspended play for most of the month of August.
 In addition, the league did not schedule games during FIFA windows, leaving the 20-game, 19-week regular season ending in late September for the second year in a row.

+In the regular season, the Portland Thorns topped the standings and thus won the NWSL Shield.
+In the playoffs, the Washington Spirit and Western New York Flash won their opening matches to set up a meeting in the final.
+They tied 2-2 after extra time, with the Flash winning 3-2 on penalties to take the NWSL Championship.